 For V2, the design of the front accessory pocket has been altered.
 Peak Design has referred to this as a “secret” pocket, but that’s a bit of an exaggeration.
 It’s slightly more discreet than the previous version, but the chunky zipper really gives away its location if you actually wanted it to be a secret.

-This pocket is good for small items such as a memory card wallet, a few spare batteries and perhaps a USB battery bank for your phone.
+This pocket is good for small items such as an SD card holder, a few spare batteries and perhaps a USB battery bank for your phone.
 It feels like a very secure location for precious, smaller items because the zipper only opens on the top, and to access this you would need to open the main flap of the bag.
 This makes it a good location for a passport and travel documents, safe from the sticky fingers of pickpockets.

 Inside the lid of the bag, you’ll find a small zippered pocket that works well for sunglasses, a phone or skinny long items such as pens.
 Just like the front pocket, there is a certain amount of inbuilt security to this pocket as it cannot be accessed without opening the main flap of the bag.
 Something which even a skilled pickpocket isn’t going to manage without you realizing.